 It is important to remember that variations in the level of these substances in groundwater are natural and occur for many reasons.

 The initial data at Conesville Plant show potential groundwater impacts very close to our storage sites.
-This led us to begin a broader monitoring program called assessment monitoring.
-In assessment monitoring we look at a total of 21 substances in the groundwater on the plant site.
+This led us to expand our groundwater monitoring program at Conesville Plant to look at 21 substances in the groundwater at the plant site.

 We proactively reached out and met with plant neighbors and community leaders to answer questions about the data collected so far and to discuss next steps.

 Independent third parties completed Alternate Source Reviews for the landfill and bottom ash pond sites at Conesville Plant.
 The reviews consider other factors that could impact sampling results as the groundwater passes the CCR storage sites.

 We completed a successful Alternate Source Review for groundwater impacts at Conesville Plant’s landfill site.
 The plant will continue sampling groundwater at the landfill to determine any future need for additional monitoring.

 An alternate source for groundwater impacts was not found for the bottom ash pond.